Aging Research & Issues: Feb. 26-March 2, 2018

 By Alicia M. Colombo

 Winter can be harsh on your wallet, as well as your body.
 Don’t let high utility bills cause a crisis.
 Several discount and assistance programs are available to people who are older, low- income and/or living with disabilities.
-This article offers a roundup of tips and resources to help you weather the season safely and comfortably.
+This article offers health tips and a roundup of resources to help you weather the season safely and comfortably.

 Aging Research & Issues: October 16-20, 2017